lewmoore/CV/README.md

 - RSpec, Jasmine

 ## Projects
+Since being at Makers Academy I have completed many different projects using many different technologies.
+Most recently I have been working with NodeJS and have created various APIs including [NoteStore](https://github.com/lewmoore/NoteStore) and [NodeAPI](https://github.com/lewmoore/NodeAPI).
+I have also started experimenting with PassportJS by building [NodeAuth](https://github.com/lewmoore/NodeAuth) to learn more about authentication.

 Below is a list of various group projects that I completed during the Makers Academy course.

 | Project | Tech Stack    | Approach  | Timeframe |